 Proxies are not being solicited from the stockholders of FNT with respect to our annual meeting.
 FNF's ownership of a majority of the outstanding shares of common stock of FNT establishes the presence of a quorum at the meeting.
-Approval of each of Proposal 1, relating to the issuance of shares of FNT Class A common stock pursuant to the securities exchange and distribution agreement, Proposal 2, relating to the amendment to the omnibus incentive plan, and Proposal 3, relating to the amendment and restatement of the certificate of incorporation of FNT, requires an affirmative vote of a majority of the votes cast at the FNT annual meeting.
-Approval of Proposal 4, relating to the election of directors, requires the affirmative vote of a plurality of the votes cast at the FNT annual meeting.
-Approval of Proposal 5, relating to ratification of the appointment of FNT's independent auditors, and any other proposal that may be properly presented at the FNT annual meeting, requires an affirmative vote of a majority of the votes cast at the FNT annual meeting.
+Approval of each of Proposal 1, relating to the issuance of shares of FNT Class A common stock pursuant to the securities exchange and distribution agreement, Proposal 2, relating to the amendment to the omnibus incentive plan, Proposal 3 relating to the FNT Annual Incentive Plan, and Proposal 4, relating to the amendment and restatement of the certificate of incorporation of FNT, requires an affirmative vote of a majority of the votes cast at the FNT annual meeting, Proposal 5, relating to the election of directors, requires the affirmative vote of a plurality of the votes cast at the FNT annual meeting, of a plurality of the votes cast at the FNT annual meeting, of a majority of the votes cast at the FNT annual meeting.
+FNT's independent auditors, and any other proposal that may be properly presented at the FNT annual meeting, requires an affirmative vote of a majority of the votes cast at the FNT annual meeting.
 FNF intends to vote its FNT shares in connection with each of the proposals which alone will suffice for the requisite minimum number of shares necessary with respect to each of the proposals.
 Accordingly, you are invited to attend our annual meeting, at which you will have the opportunity to vote, but your approval of the matters presented at the annual meeting is neither required nor requested.